What is Duty of Candour?

 University Hospitals Plymouth NHS Trust was recently fined by the CQC for failing to discharge its Duty of Candour, following the death of a patient at Derriford Hospital.

-The CQC brought the prosecution after it found the NHS Trust hadn’t shared information with the patient’s family as to what had happened, or apologised within a reasonable timeframe.
-The NHS Trust admitted to its failings and was ordered to pay a fine plus legal costs totalling more than £12,000.
+The CQC brought the prosecution after it discovered the NHS Trust had failed to share information with a patient’s family as to what had happened, or apologised within a timely manner.
+The NHS Trust admitted to its failings and was ordered to pay a fine plus legal costs totalling more than £12,000.00.

 What Should Happen?